inforlife/process/services/dockerhub.md

 # [Docker Hub](https://docs.docker.com/docker-hub/)

-Docker Hub is a registry service that builds and stores Docker images providing a centralized resource for image distribution and change management.
+Docker Hub is a registry service that builds and stores Docker images[1](#notes) providing a centralized resource for image distribution and change management.

 We refer to the [Docker documentation](https://docs.docker.com/docker-hub/builds/) to integrate GitHub with Docker Hub.